malicialab/iocsearcher/README.md

 _iocsearcher_ compares with the above tools and to try the above tools if _iocsearcher_ does not meet your goals.

+## Filtering

+Technically speaking, _iocsearcher_ is an indicator extraction tool, i.e., it extracts indicators regardless if they are benign or malicious.
+Currently, _iocsearcher_,
+similar to most other tools mentioned above, does not differentiate malicious indicators (i.e., IOCs) from benign indicators.
+For example, it will extract all URLs in the given input, regardless if they are malicious or benign.

+Filtering of benign indicators is typically application-specific, so we prefer to keep it as a separate step.
+Such filtering is oftentimes performed with blocklists or through Natural Language Processing (NLP) techniques.

 ## References

 The design and evaluation of _iocsearcher_ and the comparison with prior